 Joe Moreira, however, tells a different story on the Tatame magazine (issue 33) in 1998, where he stated:

 Before Roy trained with me he was already versed in Sambo.
 He trained with the Machado’s before [me], one day when sparring he tapped Rigan with a footlock.
 Jean Jacques didn’t like that, he asked to roll with Harris next, tapping him 10 times.
 Roy felt that after that the environment wasn’t the best, so decided leave.
 It was Johnny Machado who contacted me and asked if I could take him in. – Joe Moreira, Tatame 1998.

 Although Roy considered giving up jiu jitsu completely, he finally found in Joe Moreira the coach he was looking for.
-Moreira embraced the roll of Harris’ instructor and remained with him through all belts, including the purple belt in 1994, brown belt in 1996 and first degree black belt in 1998.
-For many years Roy was believed to be part of the first 12 non Brazilian to receive a black belt in this grappling style, this was proved wrong in 2015 in a research performed by BJJ Heroes (here: BJJ Dirty Dozen).
+Moreira embraced the role of Harris’ instructor and remained with him through all belts, including the purple belt in 1994, brown belt in 1996, and first-degree black belt in 1998.
+For many years Roy was believed to be part of the first 12 non-Brazilian to receive a black belt in this grappling style, this was proved wrong in 2015 in a research performed by BJJ Heroes (here: BJJ Dirty Dozen).

 After achieving the black belt status in Brazilian jiu-jitsu, Roy Harris continued coaching martial arts all around the world, being also one of the first instructors to compile a curriculum for each belt, publishing a formal testing criteria, something that went against the norm of Brazilian jiu-jitsu, where the belt assessment has historically been attributed to sparring skill or competition prowess.